Gold-hungry Omanyala targets 100m glory for Africa

 It is not only a race for Omanyala and Kenya however, as it's also a race for Africa.

-Liberia's Joseph Fahnbulleh - who finished 5th in the Olympic 200m final before taking 4th in the same event at last year's world championships - believes Africa is now ready to challenge the United States' dominance of the 100m.
+Liberia's Joseph Fahnbulleh - who finished fifth in the Olympic 200m final before taking fourth in the same event at last year's World Championships - believes Africa is now ready to challenge the United States' dominance of the 100m.

 "For a while, it's been the the Americans.
 There's a shift now to the African side - I like that," Fahnbulleh told the BBC.
 "We are taking it by storm, but slowly."